How to Layer Your Skincare

 Step 1: Cleanser

 Whether you’re looking for a clean slate to start your day or to remove your makeup at the end of it, wash up with your favorite cleanser.
-Opt for one that is free of sulfates, soaps, and detergents (like our Wash It Out Gel Cleanser), which can strip skin's natural oils and create that uncomfortable squeaky clean feeling.
+Opt for one that is pH-balanced and free of sulfates, soaps, and detergents (like our Gentle Cycle Milky Cleanser), which can strip skin's natural oils and create that uncomfortable squeaky clean feeling.
 Or, double cleanse.As far as physical exfoliation goes, use something like Day Maker as a pre-cleanse 1-3 times a week to lift dirt and grime before washing it all away with your face wash.

 Step 2: Toner (Or Essence)A good toner can restore the skin’s pH, remove hard water residue, and replenish skin.
 The water-like consistency of toner penetrates quickly and preps your skin for the rest of your regimen.
 If you're into chemical exfoliation, Weekend Glow is a great option to use here.